Questions from those who have already applied

 - Everything related to your session is stored on your members page.
 Find that by clicking on your proposal number in our directory of participants.

 Where is the feedback form I am supposed to fill out after my live session?

 Who sees my application form?

-- Your proposal will be available on the Bugscope website as an example for others applying and everything but the teacher's personal information will be shown.
+- Your proposal will be available on the Bugscope website as an example for others applying.
+Everything but the teacher's personal information will be shown.
 See an example.